-The Nominating and Corporate Governance Committee recommended for nomination, and the Board of Directors nominated the following persons for election as Class II members of our Board of Directors at the Meeting.
+The Nominating and Corporate Governance Committee recommended for nomination, and the Board of Directors nominated the following persons for election at the Meeting as Class III members of our Board of Directors.

-Name Term Expiring

-Christopher R. Gordon 2026 Annual Meeting of stockholders

-Steven E. Rodgers 2026 Annual Meeting of stockholders

-Rodney D. Windley 2026 Annual Meeting of stockholders
+Name Term Expiring Dr. Sheldon M. Retchin 2027 Annual Meeting of stockholders Dr. Erica Schwartz 2027 Annual Meeting of stockholders Jeff Shaner 2027 Annual Meeting of stockholders

-The section of this Proxy Statement titled "Directors & Executive Officers" contains more information about the leadership skills and other experience that caused the Nominating and Corporate Governance Committee and the Board of Directors to determine that these nominees should serve as Class II directors of the Company.
+The section of this Proxy Statement titled "Directors & Executive Officers" contains more information about the leadership skills and other experience that caused the Nominating and Corporate Governance Committee and the Board of Directors to determine that these nominees should serve as Class III directors of the Company.

-We believe that each of these directors possesses the experience, skills, and qualities to fully perform his duties as a director and contribute to our success.
+We believe that each of these directors possesses the experience, skills, and qualities to fully perform his or her duties as a director and contribute to our success.
 Our directors have been nominated because they possess the highest standards of personal integrity, interpersonal and communication skills, are highly accomplished in their fields, understand the interests and issues that are important to our stockholders, and are able to dedicate sufficient time to fulfilling their obligations as directors.
 Our directors as a group complement each other with their respective experiences, skills, and qualities.
 While our directors make up a diverse group in terms of age, gender and professional experience, together they comprise a cohesive body in terms of Board process and collaboration.